 When it crashed into Earth about 66 million years ago, the Chicxulub impactor, as it’s known, left behind a crater off the coast of Mexico that’s 93 miles wide and 12 miles deep.

-Its devastating impact brought the reign of the dinosaurs to an abrupt and calamitous end by triggering their sudden mass extinction, along with the end of almost three-quarters of the plant and animal species that were living on Earth at the time.
+Its devastating impact brought the reign of the dinosaurs to an abrupt and calamitous end by triggering their sudden end, along with the end of almost three-quarters of the plant and animal species that were living on Earth at the time.

 The enduring puzzle has always been where the asteroid or comet that set off the destruction originated, and how it came to strike the Earth.